 Where remaining deductions would come from August's pay, doctors who have rotated may be paid less than the deduction amount and therefore these payments will need to be reclaimed as an overpayment.
+Employers should look to engage with finance and/or payroll colleagues at the earliest opportunity to ensure a clear process and messaging is established.

 Employers should write to employees to request repayment of the money owed due to industrial action deductions and could, ultimately, take legal action to recover the monies where they are not repaid voluntarily.

-Q.10 Can junior doctors work on rest days immediately following industrial action?
+Q.10 Can resident doctors work on rest days immediately following industrial action?

 If a doctor strikes over the weekend and is recorded as not attending work, they may not require the rest safeguards set out in schedule 3 and it may be possible for them to take on additional activity without breaching the rest safeguards in schedule 3.
-This is because time spent on strike is not "working time" for the purposes of the Working Time Regulations and the Schedule 3 rest provisions take into whether shifts have been rostered or worked (and the rostered shifts will not have been worked when a doctor has taken industrial action).
+This is because time spent on strike is not "working time" for the purposes of the Working Time Regulations 1998 and the Schedule 3 rest provisions take into whether shifts have been rostered or worked (and the rostered shifts will not have been worked when a doctor has taken industrial action).
 Some doctors may wish to take on extra working hours on their non-working days following their strike days in order to make up for deducted pay.
 This would be additional work outside of contracted hours and would have to be agreed by the employer.